Tanaka Chigaku: Evolution of spiritual-political philosophy

+Tanaka was also a convinced anti-Semite who argued that Jews were fomenting social unrest in order to rule the world and that they advocated liberalism, especially within academic circles, as part of their plan to destroy the people's moral sense.

 While best known as a preacher and an orator, Tanaka was also a skilled poet and dramatist with a keen interest in the traditional theatrical arts of Japan.
 He wrote and performed numerous plays, all with a heavily moralistic undertone, and produced a volume of essays, songs and poems.

 Tanaka died in 1939 at the age of 79, and is entombed in the Myoshu Mausoleum in Tokyo.
 His son, Dr. Satomi Kishio, took over the reins of his organization, and remained a staunch defender of his father in the postwar era when numerous academics denounced him as a fascist for his ideology's links to such ultranationalist figures as Nissho and Kita.